zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 ---

 [^1] As a side note, this is valid for 4.x versions and earlier.
 Upcoming version, Wazuh 5.0 may not need it.
+[^2] You can try to initiate wazuh-logtest like this `/var/ossec/bin/wazuh-logtest -l EventChannel`, but you cannot fool analysisd.
+You still need the workaround.